babsey/nest-desktop-docs/user/usage-advanced/project-view.rst

    .. grid-item::
       :columns: 6

-      Below the buttons you find the search field and a list of the projects.
+      You find the search field and a list of the projects.
 Select a project to load it for the usage.
       Once a project is loaded, a save icon (|save-ok|) appears on the right side.
 You can move the mouse on the project item, it shows three vertical dots (|dots-vertical|) for a menu with options to rename (|rename|), unload (|unload|), reload (|reload|), duplicate (|duplicate|), export (|export|) or delete (|delete|) this project.